Thommil/tge/README.md

  // +build debug
  ```

-The file will be used if the -debug flag is set in tge-cli command line for build.
+The file will be used if the -dev flag is set in tge-cli command line for build.